 View the Performance and Model Assumptions for Table 1

 Annual Energy Use: Based on ENERGY STAR values and typical reported values for 900-W voltage-independent UPS, listed in kilowatt-hours.
-Typical reported values are from Xergy Consulting's June 2016 report, Determining a Real-World Adjustment Factor for Computer Energy Use: Laboratory Testing the Impact of Real-World Idle, Active Mode and Peripherals (Docket #14-AAER-2).
+Typical reported values are from the UPS Engineering Analysis under the DOE’s Energy Conservation Standards for Uninterruptible Power Supplies (Docket EERE-2016-BT-STD-0022).

 Lifetime Energy Cost: Calculated as the sum of the discounted value of the annual energy cost over the assumed product life of 6 years.
-Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis – 2020: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-35).
+Future electricity price trends and a 3% discount rate are from Annual Supplement to NIST Handbook 135 and NBS Special Publication 709, Energy Price Indices and Discount Factors for Life Cycle Cost Analysis – 2022 (NISTIR 85-3273-37 update 1).